 A trance dance is a powerful experience, that invites you to return home, deep within yourself.
 In many contemporary forms of dance the emphasis lies on recreational and social aspects, such as watching and being watched.
 Trance dancing is usually not intended to communicate with the outside world, but takes place within the context of spirituality, personal growth and inner transformation.
 A contemporary trance dance is a powerful experience that invites you to drop your masks of limited conditioning and separation and come home deep within yourself.

-Since 2002 we have been organising trancedance rituals, workshops, retreats and trainings.
+Since 2002 we have been organising trance-dance workshops, retreats and trainings.
 While dancing with a blindfold, you embark on a journey of inner discovery.
 The ritual takes place within a safely defined space, and the process will be guided with care and loving attention.

 Music, dance and spirituality are tightly interconnected.
 Moving to rhythmic and melodious sounds is not only pleasant, but music and dance can also have a mind altering effect and contribute to our wellbeing.

-Trancedance is ageless, and to this day the energy of Trance and Extacy finds it’s way, for example through the parties of dancing youth, and through the workshops, retreats and trainings we organise since 2002.
+Trance dancing is ageless, and to this day the energy finds it’s way, for example through the parties of dancing youth, and through the workshops, retreats and trainings we organise since 2002.